Aids and equipment to support independent living

 Royal Derby Hospital,

-If you would rather order equipment from the comfort of your home, Medequip have an online retail store www.manageathome.co.uk for a choice of 4000+ products from 100+ leading manufacturers of daily living aids, delivered directly to your home within 3-5 working days.
+If you would rather order equipment from the comfort of your home, Medequip has an online retail store with a choice of more than 4000 products from over 100 leading manufacturers of daily living aids, delivered directly to your home within 3-5 working days.
 You can also request a free product catalogue.

 VAT relief is also available on many products, giving you financial help if you are disabled or have a chronic illness.
 To find out more visit VAT Relief.